 Showerline is a family business that has been located in Geelong for more than 30 years.
-It manufactures bathroom furniture for the national market including manufacturing approximately 70 per cent of Australia's shower bases.
+It manufactures bathroom furniture for the national market including manufacturing approximately 70% of Australia's shower bases.
 Showerline has a stated commitment to sustainability and has been working for a number of years to understand and improve its sustainability across the business.
 It has improved its product range to incorporate recyclability and light weighting, converted its vehicle fleet to gas, and encouraging continuous learning and implementing environmental best practices from its entire staff.

 Understanding its materials intensity